datamade/my-reps/README.md

 jekyll serve -w
 ```

-Then open your web browser and navigate to http://localhost:5000
+Then, open your web browser and navigate to http://localhost:5000

 #### 6. Deploy it with GitHub pages

 **GitHub pages** You can host your table on GitHub pages for free!
-Once you've made all your changes and committed them, push everything in the `master` branch to `gh-pages` which automatically enables GitHub pages.
+Once you've made all your changes and committed them, push everything in the `master` branch to `gh-pages`, which automatically enables GitHub pages.
 ```bash
 git push origin master:gh-pages
 ```